 Natural gas grill vs liquid propane

 While propane has much more strength than natural gas (more than double the power), propane grills are intended to emit less propane into the flame.
-To get the optimum flame, all gas is blasted out smaller orifices at the burner’s intake and mixed with air.
+To get the optimum flame, all gas is blasted out of smaller orifices at the burner’s intake and mixed with air.
 Propane orifice openings are significantly smaller than natural gas orifice openings.

 1. Is natural gas better than propane for grilling?

 Unless you’re barbecuing in the arctic, there’s little difference in outcomes among both propane and natural gas.
 The only substantial variation is that natural gas is more convenient and just never runs out of energy.
-Your decision is determined solely by the sources of fuel available to you and the rates in your locality.
+Your decision is determined solely by the fuel sources available to you and the rates in your locality.

 2. What is the best natural gas grill to buy?

 Although 64 percent of grill customers in America utilize propane, natural gas grills are quickly going to be a big favored primary fuel.
-Since they’re getting more popular, there are a lot more possibilities and varieties to pick from.
+Since they’re getting more popular, there are many more possibilities and varieties to pick from.
 The best-rated natural gas grill is Weber 49010001 Spirit II E-310 3-Burner Natural Gas Grill, you can also go for the Napoleon T410SBNK Triumph Natural Gas Grill with 3 Burners.

-3. Which is better for BBQ natural gas or propane?
+3. Which is better for BBQ, natural gas or propane?

-One of the most important facts to notice is that you cannot use a propane barbecue with a natural gas grill, and likewise, as the gas molecules are of different sizes to suit the varying pressure of the respective gas.
+One of the most important facts to notice is that you cannot use a propane barbecue with a natural gas grill, and likewise, the gas molecules are of different sizes to suit the varying pressure of the respective gas.
 Even though certain grill companies sell upgrade kits that enable you to replace the orifices, it’s a good idea to understand the differences between natural gas and propane.